What You Need to Know About Group Disability Insurance

 Benefits of group disability insurance:

 - It’s easy to get – All you have to do to qualify for a plan is fill out a form and check a few boxes.
 That’s it.
 No underwriting.
-No agents calling you.
+No medical exam.

 - It’s cheap – Many employers pick up the cost for group coverage, but even if you have to pay for it yourself, the premiums are a fraction of what an individual policy would cost.